-Eventually, we suggest Isopropyl Alcohol as expert acrylic pour painters use it as a silicone substitute in their acrylic pouring.
+Eventually, we suggest Isopropyl Alcohol as expert acrylic pour painters use as a silicone substitute in their acrylic pouring.
 Since it is alcohol, its properties as alcohol will help you to understand the value of alcohol and how to use it in your acrylic pouring.

 Whether you are making your own hand sanitizer or disinfecting and sanitizing surfaces of pathogens, viruses, bacteria, and germs this product is a must-have to keep you and your loved ones healthy.

-It ensures high purity unadulterated, pure, and reliable alcohol.
+It ensures high purity of unadulterated, pure, and reliable alcohol.
 You should not settle for shady, cheap, and dangerous imitations or watered down junk.